LiLittleCat/awesome-free-chatgpt/README_en.md

 - [Doubao](https://www.doubao.com/) - Doubao is your intelligent assistant, which can answer questions, provide inspiration, assist in creation, and chat with you on any topic that interests you.
 - [OpenAgents](https://github.com/xlang-ai/OpenAgents) - Open source replicate of ChatGPT Plus products including Code Interpreter, Plugins and Web Browsing.
 - [ChatGLM](https://www.chatglm.cn/) - A new generation of pre-trained dialogue models jointly released by Zhipu AI and Tsinghua KEG.
+- [DeepSeek](https://www.deepseek.com/en) - DeepSeek, unravel the mystery of AGI with curiosity.
+Answer the essential question with long-termism.

 ## 📚 More...